Contingencyplana/high_command_ai_0/docs/nightlands_duet_telemetry_panel.md

 ## Manual Checklist for Cohorts

 1. After running the duet storyboard, execute the targeted sync helper (`sync latest` inside Alfa Zero UI).
 2. Re-run the snapshot command (or the pair sanity check) above to confirm the feed reflects both the storyboard and the sync.
+When running a cooperative or versus arc, verify the `coop_span_id` / `versus_span_id` values show up in the feed output.
 3. If data looks off, inspect the manifest (`nightlands_duet_telemetry_manifest.md`) to ensure new fields were added correctly before re-running the helper.
 4. Capture the ASCII snapshot and include it in the session log or debrief packet if new cadence data surfaces.